Speed optimisation is crucial for a Magento website as it directly impacts user experience, conversions, and search engine rankings.

 Reduce the number of extensions.
 Review and disable any unnecessary extensions or modules that may be slowing down your website.
 Each extension adds additional code and functionality, which can impact performance.

-Monitor and optimize your website on an ongoing basis.
+Monitor and optimise your website on an ongoing basis.
 Continuously monitor your website’s speed using tools like Google PageSpeed Insights, GTmetrix, or Pingdom.
-These tools provide insights and recommendations to further optimize your website’s performance.
+These tools provide insights and recommendations to further optimise your website’s performance.

 Regularly update your Magento installation to the latest version.
 Newer versions often include performance improvements and bug fixes, which can enhance speed and security.

 Implementing these speed optimisation techniques can significantly improve your Magento website’s load times, leading to better user experience, increased conversions, and improved search engine rankings.